 Please note that these instructions are general guidelines to be followed; however, any written or verbal instructions provided by Dr. Mazzara supersede the instructions below and should be followed.

-Activity: After your knee arthroscopic meniscectomy, you may be given crutches.
-These can be used if you feel you need them, but it is OK to walk without them if you can.
-You may put full weight on your leg after this surgery.
+Activity: After your lateral release, you should be given crutches.
+These should be used for a few days until you feel as if you can walk comfortably.
+You may put your foot on the ground for balance, and you may put full weight on the operative leg to walk as normally as possible.
 Elevation of the leg is important for the first day after the surgery as it helps to reduce the leg swelling.
 After 1-2 days, if your knee is feeling good, you may increase your activity level gradually.

 The attached exercises can be started at 48 hours after surgery.
-A knee immobilizer is also required for 4 weeks after surgery.
+A knee immobilizer is also often provided to make the post op knee more comfortable in the first few days.
 It may be opened and removed for ice application and for therapy and exercises.
 Use ice packs to the knee for the first 24-48 hours after surgery.
 Apply the ice as frequently as needed after surgery.
 After 24 hours, you may use the ice packs two or more times a day for 20 minutes at a time, if desired for comfort.

-Dressings: The post op dressing should remain in place for 24 hours after surgery.
+Dressings: The post op dressing may be removed 24 hours after surgery.
 It is normal to have small amounts of drainage of arthroscopy fluid with small amounts of blood on the dressing in the day after surgery.
-If the dressing feels too tight after the surgery, remove the Ace bandage and reapply it more loosely.
+If the dressing or splint feel too tight after the surgery, remove the brace and Ace bandage and reapply it more loosely.
 Once the dressing is removed, clean the incisions with rubbing alcohol and cover the small incisions with Band-Aids after a shower.
 It is OK to get the arthroscopy incisions wet in a shower after 24 hours but do not soak them in bath water for one week.
 Re-wrap the leg with the ace bandage after the skin is dry.
 Only Hibiclens soap may be used on the surgical leg.

-Driving: You may drive a vehicle after 24 hours if you are able to safely operate the vehicle.
+Driving: You may drive a vehicle after 48 hours if you are able to safely operate the vehicle.
 If your surgery was on your left knee and you have a car with an automatic transmission, you should be mechanically able to perform the functions associated with normal driving.
-If your surgery was on your right knee, you are not able to use your right leg to push on the brake or accelerator and will not be permitted to drive.
+If your surgery was on your right knee and if you are not able to use your right leg to push on the brake or accelerator you will not be permitted to drive.
 You cannot drive if you are taking narcotic pain medication.
-You may not remove the brace to drive until you are cleared to do so by Dr. Mazzara.

 Work: You may return to work as soon as you feel able and performing your regular job is possible given your activity restrictions.